-1Minimum compressive strength required unless otherwise specified in the contract

-documents or approved by the engineer.

 501.3.9 Absorptions.
 Aggregate absorption shall be in accordance with Sec 1005.

-501.10 Air-Entrained Concrete. .
+501.3.10 Air-Entrained Concrete. .
 Air-entrained concrete shall be used for the construction of the following items:

 (a) All retaining walls and bridge units, except culvert-type structures and seal course.